Due to the stresses in people's lives, especially during a global pandemic, people are finding it harder to sleep.

-Following that, it was important to produce a flow diagram of the entire conversational flow to understand the overall structure of the design.
+Following that, I produced a flow diagram of the entire conversational flow to understand the overall structure of the design.
 Only once all the previous steps had been completed, I began the design using Voiceflow prototyping tool.

 Imagine Sounds Flow Diagram

-The natural sounds that were chosen were: Ocean, Rain, Birds and Jungle/Rainforest.
-These were chosen due to the research stating that these natural sounds are popular for relaxing and for improving sleep.
-I was able to use my sound design skills to create and mix different sounds from my own personal sound library that I have either recorded myself or collected over the years.
+The natural sounds of: Ocean, Rain, Birds and Jungle/Rainforest were chosen, due to my research showing they were popular for relaxing and for improving sleep.
+I used my sound design skills to create and mix different sounds from my own personal sound library that I had recorded or collected myself.

 Google's Conversation Design Guidelines